Togo: Government

 In October 2007, after postponements, elections were held under proportional representation.
 This allowed the less populated north to seat as many MPs as the more populated south.
 The president-backed party Rally of the Togolese People (RPT) won a majority with UFC coming second and the other parties claiming inconsequential representation.
-Vote rigging accusations were leveled at RPT supported by the civil and military security apparatus.
-With the presence of an EU observer mission, canceled ballots and illegal voting took place, the majority of which in RPT strongholds.
+Vote rigging accusations were levelled at RPT supported by the civil and military security apparatus.
+With the presence of an EU observer mission, cancelled ballots and illegal voting took place, the majority of which in RPT strongholds.
 On 3 December 2007 Komlan Mally of RPT was appointed to prime minister succeeding Agboyibor.
 On 5 September 2008, Mally resigned as prime minister of Togo.

-Faure Gnassingbé won re-election in the March 2010 presidential election, taking 61% of the vote against Jean-Pierre Fabre from UFC, who had been backed by an opposition coalition called FRAC (Republican Front for Change).
+Gnassingbé won re-election in the March 2010 presidential election, taking 61% of the vote against Jean-Pierre Fabre from UFC, who had been backed by an opposition coalition called FRAC (Republican Front for Change).
 Electoral observers noted "procedural errors" and technical problems, and the opposition did not recognize the results, claiming irregularities had affected the outcome.
 Periodic protests against Faure Gnassingbé followed the election.
 In May 2010, opposition leader Gilchrist Olympio announced that he would enter into a power-sharing deal with the government, a coalition arrangement which provides UFC with eight ministerial posts.
 In June 2012, electoral reforms prompted protesters to take to the street in Lomé for days; protesters sought a return to the 1992 constitution that would re-establish presidential term limits.
 July 2012 saw the resignation of the prime minister, Gilbert Houngbo.
 Days later, the commerce minister, Kwesi Ahoomey-Zunu, was named to lead the new government.
 In the same month, the home of opposition leader Jean-Pierre Fabre was raided by security forces, and thousands of protesters again rallied publicly against the government crackdown.

-In April 2015, President Faure Gnassingbé was re-elected for a third term.
-In February 2020, Faure Gnassingbé was again re-elected for his fourth presidential term.
+In April 2015, Gnassingbé was re-elected for a third term.
+In February 2020, Gnassingbé was again re-elected for his fourth presidential term.
 The opposition had accusations of fraud and irregularities.
-Gnassingbé family has ruled Togo since 1967, meaning it is Africa's longest lasting dynasty.
+The Gnassingbé family has ruled Togo since 1967, making it Africa's longest lasting dynasty.